Shavuot: Modern religious observances

-The yahrzeit of King David is traditionally observed on Shavuot.
+The yahrzeit of King David is traditionally observed on Shavuot by reciting Psalms and lighting a memorial candle.
 Hasidic Jews also observe the yahrzeit of the Baal Shem Tov.

+Torah readings

+On the first day of Shavuot the story of the giving of the Ten Commandments (Exodus 19:1–20:23) is read in the synagogue.
+Many people put an emphasis on bringing their children to hear this Torah reading, based on the Midrash which characterizes children as "guarantors" for the continuity of the Torah.

+The Haftarah for the first day is the visions of Ezekiel (Ezekiel 1:1–28 and 3:12).

+In the diaspora, a section about the three major holidays in Judaism is read (Deuteronomy 15:19–16:17 or 14:22–16:17 on Shabbat) on the second day.
+For the Haftarah, a section from Habbakuk (Habbakuk 2:20–3:19) is read.

 Liturgical poems

 Aqdamut

 The Aqdamut (אקדמות) is a liturgical poem recited by Ashkenazi Jews extolling the greatness of God, the Torah, and Israel that is read publicly in Ashkenazic synagogues in the middle of – or in some communities right before – the morning Torah reading on the first day of Shavuot.
 It was composed by Meir of Worms.
 Meir was forced to defend the Torah and his Jewish faith in a debate with local priests and successfully conveyed his certainty of God's power, His love for the Jewish people, and the excellence of Torah.
 Afterwards he wrote the Aqdamut, a 90-line poem in Aramaic that stresses these themes.
 The poem is written in a double acrostic pattern according to the order of the Hebrew alphabet.
 In addition, each line ends with the syllable ta, the last and first letters of the Hebrew alphabet, alluding to the endlessness of Torah.
 The traditional melodies that accompanies this poem also conveys a sense of grandeur and triumph.